JimLynchCodes/SD-whitepaper/README.md

 # 7) Append

-Creates a new stop a single gap size past the current furthest stop.
+Creates a new stop with a single gap size past the current furthest stop.

 This preserves the current buffer size and the stops triggers of all existing stops.
 It simply adds a new stop, continuing the ladder.